umasubra/ExcelJsDocumentation/resources/tablerow.md

 ### getRange()

-Get Range object associated with the Row.
+Returns the range object associated with the row.

 #### Syntax
 ```js